More about me

 What past experience prepared you to become an IRIS Consultant?

-My longevity in the Human Resources field has taught me to be patient and to listen to those I am serving.
+My longevity in the human resources field has taught me to be patient and to listen to those I am serving.
+These past experiences include case management in a prevocational workshop and day service program.
 It’s also taught me to assist them when necessary, but always encourage and respect their independence.
 I have also learned that not all methods or goals or programs or resources, etc. are meant for all people.
 People are individuals and need to be treated as such.